 Multiple Sclerosis (MS)

 Peripheral artery disease (PAD)/peripheral vascular disease (PVD)

 Visa (H1b and all others)

 Case Study 1: A 58 year old male, diagnosed with type II diabetes 4 years ago, taking metformin, and a blood pressure and cholesterol medication.
-He he had mild peripheral neuropathy from diabetes but doesn’t affect mobility, works full time no other issues.
+He he had mild peripheral nephropathy from diabetes but doesn’t affect mobility, works full time no other issues.
 PI was approved at standard plus.
 Other top carriers offered table rates for much higher premium.

 Cast Study 2: A 45 year old female, takes 2 medications for anxiety/depression.
 Works full-time, never missed time from work was approved at the Preferred health class, most other life insurance companies offered a standard health class which was a large difference in monthly premiums.

 Case Study 3: A 62 year old male, had prostate cancer over one year ago at age 61.
 Had a radical prostatectomy.
 Last PSA reading was negligible.
 He was approved at standard plus health class.
 Many other top insurance companies were a decline/postpone until more time passed or were table rated and very expensive.